Or I shall faint. A plague a' both your houses!

 - The Ravenloft setting for D&D 3.5 has rules for curses.
 Laying a curse with your last breath gives a huge bonus to your roll (being a woman or Vistani give bonuses too).

 - There are rules for laying a powerful, lingering Dying Curse that can only be lifted by major personal effort or the strongest magic.
-The option is rarely used because it requires the person laying the curse not to come Back from the Dead and interferes with resurrection magic; most people powerful and vindictive enough to make their killer suffer forever can make arrangements to get raised and see to it in person.
+The option is rarely used because it requires the person laying the curse not to come Back from the Dead; most people powerful and vindictive enough to make their killer suffer forever can make arrangements to come Back from the Dead and see to it in person.

 - Dragonlance's Lord Soth, who became one of Ravenloft's infamous Darklords, became a Death Knight due to just such a curse, leveled against him by his second wife Isolde as she and their son burned to death as their keep burned down.
 Specifically, she cursed him to live out the lifetimes of every person to whom he had caused death on the day of the Great Cataclysm, which he had set out to stop before being taken in by three elf-maids, who lied about Isolde's infidelity and told him that she had sent him on this quest to die in order to get rid of him.